responsive-sk/hdm-boot/docs/api/module-management-api.md

 }
 ```

-This API reference provides comprehensive documentation for all module management functionality in the MVA Bootstrap project.
+This API reference provides comprehensive documentation for all module management functionality in the HDM Boot project.